Spring is all around! Now is the time to travel!

 #2 Start with baby trips to create your habit of travel

 No matter how old you are or how much you have traveled, you can begin traveling now, by taking baby trips.
-Overnight or weekend trips to a nearby place that you enjoy or might enjoy is easy.
+Overnight or weekend trips to a nearby place that you enjoy or might enjoy are easy.
 You also can use a B&B or a motel for your first trips to save money and make it easy on your budget.
 If you drive, pack some lunches and snacks to enjoy to save money.
 Take off a few days during the quiet season at work and in the middle of the week, to save money.
 Think about it and see your opportunities.
-The secret to baby trips is that it gets you used to being smart about your trips and you will gradually expand them and the distance from your home.
+The secret to baby trips is that it gets you used to be smart about your trips and you will gradually expand them and the distance from your home.
 It is like anything else, “practice makes perfect!”

 #3 Make travel a priority in your life!